 It came with a great sense of relief that, on the 29th of March, I had a plane to catch.
 This plane that I was to catch on the afternoon of the 29th was heading to Strasbourg; a visit to ma chérie and an escape from the 29th of March or what the 29th of March now represented which was everything contrary to reason.
 Exactly a week before, it was the anniversary of Johann Wolfgang von Goethe’s death, dying 185 years ago to the day of apparent heart failure, the disputed last words of Goethe just before he died being a simple request for more light.
 Visiting Strasbourg was my request for more light or, perhaps more accurately, an escape from the darkness of stupidity and delusion that I now increasingly associate with my homeland.
 Upon arriving to Strasbourg, my shame – for it was a shame, a shame with such immense power as to annihilate all sense of comfort with even speaking my own language – turned to excitement.
 Mehr licht, plus de lumière, more light.
 It was sunny; ma chérie and her many friends told of my luck with the weather which, for the 29th of March, was incredibly bright.
 There was more light.
-It was while exploring in this beautiful, open, happy place, seemingly occupied almost uniquely by beautiful, open, happy people, that I learnt of several facts about Strasbourg that bred a strong desire to walk its streets; Goethe had lived here for a handful of years in a much celebrated stay, the city was intentionally international in feel and spirit, and, most importantly, it is home to the European Parliament, the European Council and European Court of Human Rights.
+It was while exploring in this beautiful, open, happy place, seemingly occupied almost uniquely by beautiful, open, happy people, that I learnt of several facts about Strasbourg that bred a strong desire to walk its streets; Goethe had lived here for a handful of years in a much celebrated stay, the city was intentionally international in feel and spirit, and, most importantly, it is home to the European Parliament, the Council of Europe and European Court of Human Rights.
 Being a European with a desire to keep this status, walking in search of mehr licht seemed appropriately cathartic.

 The walk began in Place du Cygne near the Barrage Vauban; a seventeenth-century bridge and weir filled with stone sculptures and a roof overlooking Square des Moulins.
 The streets of this city are so decorated with immensely old buildings that to simply see official sights would be an empty gesture.
 I had forgotten about the United Kingdom by this point.
 Following the river along the terraces and Quai Finkwiller, it was crossed at Rue Martin Luther where the Église Saint-Thomas sits.
 Every step was a step away from the 29th of March, further aided by time making the 29th of March darker in my mind’s eye.